Music Mixing: The Stem Mix

 What is a stem mix?

 A stem mix is a recorded sub-mix of individual tracks.
 Stems are a flexible way to store mixes in a non-proprietary form (standard audio files).
 For example, you could create a stem mix of all the drum tracks, another of the guitars, then keyboards, main vocals, and all backing vocal tracks.
-Blended together the stems are used to form a complete mix.
-Stems are used a create new mixes, alternate mixes, make limited adjustments to a final mix, and sometimes for more control during mastering.
+Blending the stems would form a complete mix.
+Stems can be used to create new mixes, alternate mixes, make limited adjustments to a final mix, and sometimes for more control during mastering.

 While sub-grouping1 is one way to create stem mixes, it is not the only way.
 A stem mix can also be created by simply soloing channels, then recording (or bouncing) the mix output.

 Recording, bouncing, or otherwise rendering a mix (including sub-mixes) is often referred to as "printing" the mix.